openstack/neutron-specs/specs/liberty/pecan-switch.rst

 3) The Pecan REST controller will simply take care of serializing responses and deserializing requests into appropriate transfer objects describing API resources.
-However, the REST layer will no longer be responsible for authorization and quota enforcement.
-These operations will be handled by the new plugin layer discussed in the spec [2]_.
-For the sake of this document it is enough to say that these operations won't be performed by the plugin implementation.
+Until the V3 plugin layer referenced here [2]_ is merged, REST layer will continue to be responsible for authorization and quota enforcement.
    Request validation will occur in the REST API layer.
 The goal is to specify constraints using JSON schema.
 At the time of writing this spec it has not yet been analyzed whether it is possible to express all the